mvw/hackerrank/Functional Programming/Persistent Structures/Minimum Multiple/README.md

 Alas this solution also passes only test cases #00 to #10

 ## Keywords
-array, data structure, Euclid's algorithm, lcm, RQM
+array, data structure, Euclid's algorithm, lcm